 “Listen, this is amazing," Serena said.
 "Last year was very scary for the world.
 To be able to do what I love and be able to come out and compete . . . it makes me appreciate the moment even more.”

-Canadian Rebecca Marino, a former top-40 player competing in a Grand Slam event for the first time in eight years, beat wild-card entry Kimberly Birrell 6-0, 7-6 (9).
+Another Canadian on the comeback trail, Rebecca Marino, a former top-40 player competing in a Grand Slam event for the first time in eight years, beat wild-card entry Kimberly Birrell 6-0, 7-6 (9).
 Marino was sidelined by depression and a serious foot injury.